GustavoNep/aniflix-project/README.md

 For the style, several functionalities that tailwind provides were used, making the code much cleaner and more functional to work with.

-  Now You can enjou the Aniflix and have your favorites animes from the season organized :)
+  Now You can enjoy the Aniflix and have your favorites animes from the season organized :)